Understanding Taxable Sales

 States have different ideas of what counts as a taxable service, and sometimes about whether a particular sale is a service, a tangible product, or both.
 For example, some states consider photography a service, unless the photographer gives the customer a CD with pictures on it.
 That might turn it into a tangible product.
 Some states will tax photo files on a CD but not photo files delivered as computer files or on a USB drive.

 Piercing ears is usually a service, but ear piercing that includes studs may turn into a tangible product.
-And sometimes services in general are not taxable, but services having to do with products — such as installation or repair of an item — are taxable.
+And sometimes services, in general, are not taxable, but services having to do with products — such as installation or repair of an item — are taxable.

 Some states make distinctions about different categories of services, such as personal services like haircuts vs. professional services like accounting.
 Others tax only specific services or exempt only specific services.